 | Friday | Yes | Improved | Softer | Positive progress |

-Such tools can help maintain consistency and track visible changes over time.
+These tools help maintain consistency and evaluate visible improvements over time.

 FAQs: Common Questions About Hair Peptide Serum